aws-solutions-library-samples/guidance-for-cell-based-architecture-for-amazon-eks/README.md

 ## Deployment Steps

-Please refer to [Full Implementation Guide](https://gitlab.aws.dev/wwso-guidance-samples/implementation-guides/guidance-for-cell-based-architecture/-/blob/main/cba_eks_IG.md) for detailed instructions to deploy **EKS Cell Based Architecture for High Availability**.
+**TO DO: replace with live link to IG once it is published** Please refer to [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/cba-eks-0603/compute/cell-based-architecture-for-amazon-eks.html) for detailed instructions to deploy **Guidance for a Cell-Based Architecture for Amazon EKS on AWS**.

 ## Notices